- Academic Record Symbols and Grade Point Average

 Letter grades will be averaged on the basis of their numerical grade point equivalencies to determine a student's grade point average (GPA).
 The highest grade will receive four points and the lowest grade will receive no (0) points using the following evaluative symbols:

 Students may be evaluated on a Pass/ No Pass grading basis in either of the two following categories: (a) courses in which all students are evaluated on the Pass/No Pass basis, or (b) courses in which each student may elect to be graded on either a Pass/No Pass or a letter grade basis.
-Students must declare the Pass/No Pass option within the first 30% of the semester, after which it is irreversible.
+Students may change their grading option to Pass/No Pass, or back to a letter grade option up to the last scheduled class meeting for a course, after which it is irreversible.
 Students may request the grading option change through their MySite account or in person at the Office of Admissions and Records.

 A Pass ("P") grade indicates satisfactory (a letter grade of "A," "B," or "C") work in the class and units awarded with such a grade.
 No grade points are assigned, however, and the grade is not used to compute the grade point average.